Built-ins

 cls

-function clears all text output.
+The cls function clears all text output.
 In a browser environment

-clears the output area.
+cls clears the output area.
 When running Evy from the command line interface,

-commands.
+cls commands.

 #printf

-prints its arguments to the output area according to a
+printf prints its arguments to the output area according to a

 format string.
 The format string is the first argument, and it contains

-function how and where to print the remaining arguments
+tell the printf function how and where to print the remaining arguments

 inside the format string.
 The rest of the format string is printed to the output area